All Episodes

 He's screaming unconstitutionality here.

-That would be a joke, or Pat Lahey, the oldest member of the Senate.
+Or Pat Leahy, the oldest member of the Senate.

 I guess now we're hearing it's going to be Leahy.

-That's the exactly what happened here.
+That's exactly what happened here.

-Initially filed 2017, claiming Trump violated the Constitution's foreign and domestic emoluments clauses through his financial interest ownership in hotels and restaurants, and the provisions prohibit the president from accepting any gift.
+Initially filed 2017, claiming Trump violated the Constitution's foreign and domestic emoluments clauses through his financial interest ownership in hotels and restaurants.

 Now, the pressure is also ratcheting upwards against the Democrats.

-They're getting more uncomfortable by the day now that they've the House with their snap impeachment and investigators where even the mob, the media covering their asses, have to print like the Washington Post or write about, I guess they don't say it on TV because they act just the opposite on air.
+They're getting more uncomfortable by the day now that they've the House with their snap impeachment and investigators where even the mob, the media covering their asses have to print like the Washington Post or write about, I guess they don't say it on TV because they act just the opposite on air, that this impeachment that investigators now are discovering more and more every day.

-And we went into detail last week and to what they've been reporting, that in fact this was pre-planned, that they and this is why we need the 9-11 style commission report because this can't happen in this country ever again, and that there was an orchestrated attack, pre-planned attack.
+And we went into detail last week into what they've been reporting, that in fact this was pre-planned, that they, and this is why we need the 9-11 style commission report, because this can't happen in this country ever again.

-Well, that directly contradicts the even the language in the impeachment article about how the incitement happened because of the rhetoric of Donald Trump when he dared to say many of you will now peacefully and patriotically march to the Capitol so your voices can be heard.
+Well, that directly contradicts even the language in the impeachment article about how the incitement happened because of the rhetoric of Donald Trump when he dared to say many of you will now peacefully and patriotically march to the Capitol so your voices can be heard.

-And uh the other thing that is emerging is you've got more and more Republicans have finally caught up to what we've been doing on this show and on Hannity, which is we're actually playing the words of Chuck Schumer, Nancy Pelosi, uh Kamala Harris, Joe Biden.
+And the other thing that is emerging is you've got more and more Republicans have finally caught up to what we've been doing on this show and on Hannity, which is we're actually playing the words of Chuck Schumer, Nancy Pelosi, Kamala Harris, Joe Biden.

-Uh, he's now out of office, guys.
+He's now out of office, guys.

 Pick up here.

-Anyway, so um we're watching that.
+Anyway, so we're watching that.

 Rubio literally said it was stupid, bad for the country.